 - Enrolment is terminated.

-Grade ‘I’ shall be awarded only in cases where the student has not completed all of the requirements for a module and has submitted certifiable evidence of medical and/or psychological illness or immediate family crisis where the presence of the student is indispensable.
+An I-Grade is of benefit when you are not able to complete all the requirements for a module during the normal semester timelines and have submitted certifiable evidence of medical and/or psychological illness or immediate family crisis where the presence of the student is indispensable.
 I-Grades shall not be assigned in response to a plea made in respect of pressure of work.
 Students must submit satisfactory evidence to support the request for an I-Grade and such certification is valid only when it comes via the Student Medical Centre, Counselling or Chaplaincy services.
-A copy of the I-Grade application form can be obtained from Student Academic Administration.
+An I-Grade provides you with the opportunity to undertake the assessment(s) again over the summer with no academic penalty.
+The specific requirements to clear an I-Grade are set at module level and as such will be available from your module coordinator.

 COVID-19 - Changes to the I Grade Application Process

-However, to support those of you who find yourselves in an immediate crisis due to COVID-19 and, where relevant, have taken reasonable action, the institution has created an I-Grade during semester two of AY 19/20 which covers all non-health, non-counselling, and non-chaplaincy issues related specifically to COVID-19, this I grade type will be also be made available at this time of year.
+However, to support those of you who find yourselves in an immediate crisis due to COVID-19 and, where relevant, have taken reasonable action, the institution has created an I-Grade which covers all non-health, non-counselling, and non-chaplaincy issues related specifically to COVID-19.

 I-Grade application forms are available on the student portal.
 Please click here.